Common Plant Diseases:

 - The pale leaf spots are found on the lower side of the leaf.

-- Rust disease stop the growth of the plant by killing the vigor.
+- Rust disease stops the growth of the plant by killing the vigor.

 - These pale spots are yellow, brown, black, white even orange color.